 The category Payment Gateway products are various and help companies of all sizes tackle their business problems.
 Yet, Paya Payment Gateway is recommended for small to medium business owners looking to accept payments.
 Why?

-To begin with, small business pricing, features, setup, and installation much differ from businesses of other sizes, so that's why it needs to be paired with the suitable Small Business Payment Gateways to fit their needs.
+To begin with, small business pricing, features, setup, and installation much differ from businesses of other sizes, so that's why it needs to be paired with suitable payment gateways for small businesses that fit their needs.
 Small business owners have thousands of stuff to do.
 With Paya, they won't have to worry about how to make payments more secure and but more modern, at the same time.

 So if you are a start-up or operate a relatively small organization, choose Paya and watch your business take off gradually!